larpon/shy/README.md

   It has high priority to get the exporters working as painless as possible but it takes time.
 * No visual editor(s), at the moment.
 Hopefully it'll come quick when the `ui` module matures.
 * Export currently requires to be done from the target platform(s).
+* Documentation is far from complete.
+Use the `examples` for guidance.

 # Install